postback/Postback.Blog/README.md

 First intended as an exercise to test out some technologies.
 It runs my own blog http://postback.be (mostly Dutch) on Azure.

 Things to to
-- redirect some old url's (a redirect config file?)
-- search posts and users when pressing 'search' button
 - clearly label or colour posts published in the future
 - Plugin image picker in editor to fetch stuff from azure blob storage
 - Cache content actions